rsyslog/rsyslog/source/pmlastmsg.rst

 (case-insensitive) "last message repeated n times" where n must be an integer.
 All other messages are left untouched.

-**Please note:** this parser module makes it possible that these messages are properly detected.
-It does **not** drop them.
-If you intend to drop those messages, you need to use the usual filter logic in combination with the discard action.
-As a side-note, please keep on your mind that the sender discarded messages when the "last message repeated n times" message is emited.
-You want to consider if that really is what you intend to happen.
-If not, go change the sender.

 **Configuration Directives**:

 There do not currently exist any configuration directives for this